Harrisburg Senators Game Information & Starting Lineup

 SENATORS ROSTER MAKEUP

 The Sens have used 42 players this season.
 They've averaged using 55 players per season for the past 10 seasons.
-The roster has evolved from having 11 Double-A rookies to start the season to now there are 10 on the active roster.
-There are 15 players that have played in the Nats organization their entire career and 6 players with big league experience.
-Of the 25 active players, 18 were in the Nats organization last year.
+There are 14 players that have played in the Nats organization their entire career, 10 AA rookies and 5 players with big league experience.
+Of the 25 active players, 19 were in the Nats organization last year.

 FILIBUSTERS